InSight: Objectives

 The InSight mission placed a single stationary lander on Mars to study its deep interior and address a fundamental issue of planetary and Solar System science: understanding the processes that shaped the rocky planets of the inner Solar System (including Earth) more than four billion years ago.

 InSight's primary objective was to study the earliest evolutionary processes that shaped Mars.
-By studying the size, thickness, density and overall structure of Mars' core, mantle and crust, as well as the rate at which heat escapes from the planet's interior, InSight will provide a glimpse into the evolutionary processes of all of the rocky planets in the inner Solar System.
+By studying the size, thickness, density and overall structure of Mars's core, mantle and crust, as well as the rate at which heat escapes from the planet's interior, InSight was intended to provide a glimpse into the evolutionary processes of all of the rocky planets in the inner Solar System.
 The rocky inner planets share a common ancestry that begins with accretion.
 As the body increases in size, its interior heats up and evolves to become a terrestrial planet, containing a core, mantle and crust.
 Despite this common ancestry, each of the terrestrial planets is later shaped and molded through the poorly understood process of differentiation.
 InSight mission's goal was to improve the understanding of this process and, by extension, terrestrial evolution, by measuring the planetary building blocks shaped by this differentiation: a terrestrial planet's core, mantle and crust.

-The mission will determine if there is any seismic activity, measure the rate of heat flow from the interior, estimate the size of Mars' core and whether the core is liquid or solid.
+The mission was designed determine if there is any seismic activity, measure the rate of heat flow from the interior, estimate the size of Mars's core and establish whether the core is liquid or solid.
 This data would be the first of its kind for Mars.
-It is also expected that frequent meteor airbursts (10–200 detectable events per year for InSight) will provide additional seismo-acoustic signals to probe the interior of Mars.
+It was also expected that frequent meteor airbursts (10–200 detectable events per year for InSight) would provide additional seismo-acoustic signals to probe the interior of Mars.
 The mission's secondary objective was to conduct an in-depth study of geophysics, tectonic activity and the effect of meteorite impacts on Mars, which could provide knowledge about such processes on Earth.
 Measurements of crust thickness, mantle viscosity, core radius and density, and seismic activity should result in a three- to tenfold increase in accuracy compared to current data.
-This is the first time a robotic lander dug this deep into the martian crust.
+This was the first time a robotic lander dug this deep into the Martian crust.

-In terms of fundamental processes shaping planetary formation, it is thought that Mars contains the most in-depth and accurate historical record, because it is big enough to have undergone the earliest accretion and internal heating processes that shaped the terrestrial planets, but is small enough to have retained signs of those processes.
+In terms of fundamental processes shaping planetary formation, it is thought that Mars contains the most in-depth and accurate historical record, because it is big enough to have undergone the earliest accretion and internal heating processes that shaped the terrestrial planets, but small enough to have retained signs of those processes.
 The science phase is expected to last for two years.

 In March 2021, NASA reported, based on measurements of over 500 Marsquakes by the InSight lander on the planet Mars, that the core of Mars is between 1810 and 1860 km, about half the size of the core of Earth, and significantly smaller than thought earlier, suggesting a core of lighter elements.